 In this article, we’ll explore the nature of thoughts and how they influence all aspects of your life.
-Watching your thoughts includes looking at your perspective, behavior, relationships, and how you can bring your attention to your thoughts to change them for the better.
+Watching your thoughts includes looking at your perspective, behavior, relationships.
+It is crucial to bring your attention to your thoughts so that you can change them for the better.

 Understanding the power of thoughts

-For example, if you experience a wave of anxiety, your mind might flood with thoughts of fear, worry, and catastrophe.
-You might think that you have to worry or obsess because that’s how you believe you can gain control of the situation.
+For example, if you experience a wave of anxiety, your mind may flood with thoughts of fear, worry, and catastrophe.
+You may think that you have to worry or obsess over some issues because that’s how you believe you can gain control of the situation.

-If you experience regret, you might meet thoughts of self-criticism and unworthiness as a means of making up for the wrong you believe you have done.
+If you experience regret, you may meet thoughts of self-criticism and unworthiness as a means of making up for the wrong you believe you have done.

 Watching vs. engaging with thoughts